jaredatron/hobson/README.markdown

 # TODO

+  * use redis index sets instead of using the keys command
+  * add a test run post processing job to do things like compile SimpleCov reports
   * add a requested-by tag to show what engineer created what test_run
   * refactor feature tests to mean individual scenarios rather then .feature file
   * detect when a sha isn't on origin and error